learn-co-curriculum/phase-3-active-record-crud-operations-lab/TUTORIAL.md

   end
 end
 ```
-You can then run `rake db:migrate` to migrate your datatabase and `rake db:migrate SINATRA_ENV=test` to migrate your test db so we can pass our specs.
+You can then run `rake db:migrate` to migrate your database and `rake db:migrate SINATRA_ENV=test` to migrate your test db so we can pass our specs.
 ##CRUD actions
-Once you finish th emigration you will be able to start working with the crud actions.
+Once you finish the migration you will be able to start working with the crud actions.
 Some of the tests will pass by default.
 To start passing the tests open the `movies_controller.rb` and replace the ___ with the proper code to pass each test
 ### Can be instantiated and then saved
 ```
 def can_be_instantiated_and_then_saved